Area law and universality in the statistics of subsystem energy

 To calculate the statistics of the subsystem energy we first need to write the above Hamiltonian in a more suitable form.
 Introducing canonical spinless fermions through the Jordan-Wigner transformation, $c_l^{\dagger}=\prod_{n<l}\sigma_n^z\sigma_l^{+}$, the Hamiltonian \eqref{HXY1} becomes

 with appropriate $\hat{\textbf{A}}$ and $\hat{\textbf{B}}$ matrices.
 We use the hat symbol to indicate the matrices for the total system, while the symbols without hat will indicate the subsystem.
-The method that we present here and elaborate in the supplemental material is quite general and can be used for any Hamiltonian with $\hat{\textbf{A}}$ and $\hat{\textbf{B}}$ being symmetric and anti-symmetric matrices\cite{footnote3}.
+The method that we present here is quite general and can be used for any Hamiltonian with $\hat{\textbf{A}}$ and $\hat{\textbf{B}}$ being symmetric and anti-symmetric matrices\cite{footnote3}.
 For the truncated Hamiltonian $\textbf{H}_{D}$ (for quantum chains $D=l$), the same form of the Hamiltonian can be used.
 Although the method can be generalized for more general states, we consider that the total system is in its ground state.
 To this end, the probability of the subsystem in different energy states can be calculated from the reduced density matrix by using the standard method of Refs. \cite{Peschel,Barthel2006,Peschel2009}.
-Consider $\textbf{G}$ as the correlation matrix with the elemnts $G_{ij}=\langle (c_{i}^{\dagger}-c_{i})(c_{j}^{\dagger}+c_{j})\rangle$, then, the reduced density matrix can be written as (see supplemental material):
+The starting point is the following reduced density matrix \cite{Barthel2006} written in fermionic coherent basis: